 - Flores-Obanil, C.B.
 (2010).
 Bringing Filipino agrarian reform back to life?
 Notes on the passage of the CARPER law.
 Land Struggles: LRAN Briefing Paper Series.

-- Focusweb.
-(2015).
+- Focus on the Global South (2015).
 Philippine Farmers, Activists Vow to Intensify Own Agrarian Reform Initiatives vs Govt Failure and Land Grabbing.
-[Accessed July 18, 2016]

 - Gordoncillo, P.U.
 (2012).
 The Economic Effects of the Comprehensive Agrarian Reform Program in the Philippines.
 ISSAAS, 18(1), 76-86.

-- Official Gazette.
-(2014).
+- Official Gazette (2014).
 Q and A: The Comprehensive Agrarian Reform Program.
+Government of the Philippines.

-- Oxfam International.
-(2014).
+- Oxfam International (2014).
 Beyond Safe Land: Why security of land tenure is crucial for the Philippines’ post-Haiyan recovery.
+Joint Agency Briefing Paper.
+Oxford: Oxfam GB.

 - Quilloy, K.P.
 (2015).
 Empowering Small Farmers through Cooperative: The Success Story of Subasta Integrated Farmers Multi-Purpose Cooperative.
 International Review of Management and Business Research, 4(1), 361-375.

 - Riedinger, J.M.
 (1995).
 Agrarian Reform in the Philippines: Democratic Transitions and Redistributive Reform.
-Stanford University Press.
+Stanford, CA: Stanford University Press.

 - Vargas, A. (2003).
 The Philippines Country Brief: Property Rights and Land Markets.
 Land Tenure Center, University of Wisconsin-Madison.